Venkateswara Temple, Tirumala: Modern history

 The temple bears as many as 640 inscriptions in Kannada, Sanskrit, Tamil, Telugu languages.
 There is a unique collection of about 3000 copper plates on which the Telugu Sankirtanas of Tallapaka Annamacharya and his descendants are inscribed.
 This collection forms a valuable source of material for a historical linguist in Telugu apart from its importance to musicologists.

-On 8 January 2025, six people were killed and over forty others were injured in a stampede rush to get tickets at the temple.

 Temple administration

 Tirumala Tirupati Devasthanams (TTD) is the trust board which oversees and manages the operations of Tirumala Venkateswara Temple.
 It is operated by a board of trustees that has increased in size from five (1951) to eighteen (2015) through the adoption of Acts.
 The daily operation and management of TTD is the responsibility of an executive officer, who is appointed by the Government of Andhra Pradesh.